All about Carnival in Rio.

-The official date of the 2021 Carnaval in Rio is 17th to 22nd of February with the main parades on Sunday 19th and Monday 20th, with parties starting a few weeks before.
+The official date of the 2023 Carnaval in Rio is 17th to 22nd of February with the main parades on Sunday 19th and Monday 20th, with parties starting a few weeks before.
 The whole city is preparing to dance at the carnival and enjoy a big holiday.

 Some of the most known characteristics of Rio’s Carnival include the Samba School Parades and street parties (commonly referred to as "Blocos".)
 If you plan to visit as a tourist, make sure you bring your dancing shoes.
 Jokes aside, you don't need much to have fun and watch the Carnival parade.
 In fact, Rio Samba Dancer takes you to dance on the Carnival in Rio.

 How is the weather in Rio during carnival?